facebook/docusaurus/packages/docusaurus-init/templates/classic/docs/manage-docs-versions.md

 ---
-title: Manage Versions
+title: Manage Docs Versions
 ---

-Docusaurus can manage multiple versions of your documentation.
+Docusaurus can manage multiple versions of your docs.

 ## Create a docs version